 Oregon provides residential services for foster children and youth in-state.
 However, when capacity or specialty-care services are not available, out-of-state programs are utilized if deemed appropriate to meet individual needs.
 Of the approximately seven percent of youth who require residential services, less than one percent are placed outside of Oregon.
 When out-of-state programs are utilized, heightened oversight and strong regulatory standards are critical to ensure youth safety and well-being.

-As required by Senate Bill 171, monthly reports on youth in foster care served outside of Oregon are available below.
+As required by Senate Bill 171, reports on youth in foster care served outside of Oregon are provided monthly.
+See all monthly reportsor review the most recent monthly reports below.
 Read the Senate Bill 171

 August 2019 Legislative Report.